-‘Get it by the Feel’ is Jericho’s latest EP project.
-Following a brief hiatus and having now based himself in Birmingham, Jericho has been working out of a small makeshift studio at his home.
-During the final months of 2018 experimentation with home recordings and self production were the main focus.
-The new EP is now fully demoed, and is being recorded at Resident studios over the next few months.
-The track listing, 'The Moon Against the Black Sky', 'Separate', 'Another Life', 'High', and 'Real Love' features a unique blend of Jazz, Soul and Psychedlia.
+Having now based himself in Birmingham, Jericho has begun working out of a small makeshift studio at home.
+Experimentation with recording techniques and self production have been the main focus of 2019, and Jericho has now produced a new single 'Over' and his second EP 'Get It by the Feel' featuring a full band.
+This year Jericho has just released the first single from his debut album 'Siskin Dreams'.
+More songs from the project will be dropped during the following months.
+The album has been inspired by the last year of Jericho's life living in Birmingham.

 'Jericho Noguera Exhales Smooth Retro Jazz' - Odd Nugget on 'Future Project'

 Necessity would eventually bring Jericho to Birmingham, the presence of both Ben and Fabio in the city was a major draw, and a growing catalogue of songs designed for a full band was in desperate need of collaborators.
-Jericho moved in with Fabio and rehearsals as a trio began, work also started on demo's for a new EP, along with material for a debut album.
-They embarked on a short tour of the UK to test the waters for the new project, and Jericho released their first new track 'Future Project'.
-This marked the end of Jericho's time as a solo artist and signalled the transition into a new phase.
-Since then the band has seen the addition of Sam Pugh (Guitar/Keys), they are now rehearsing a new set, and gearing up for the release of two new singles this month (August).
-Jericho is also at Resident studios this month setting up for a series of new releases this year.
+Jericho moved in with Fabio and rehearsals as a trio began, work also started demoing new material for an EP and album.
+They embarked on a short tour of the UK to test the waters, and Jericho released their first new track 'Future Project'.
+This marked the end of Jericho's time as a solo artist and signalled his transition into a new phase.
+Since then the band has seen the addition of Sam Pugh (Guitar & Keys), and the release of two new singles 'Over' and 'What Do You Really Mean'.